Skip to content

 Get the K8s secret

-• Log in to your Conjur server and verify that your secret exists
+• Log in to your Secrets Manager server and verify that your secret exists

-• Review the value of your Kubernetes secret to verify that it contains the same value as the Conjur server
+• Review the value of your Kubernetes secret to verify that it contains the same value as the Secrets Manager server

 # WARNING: this command will reveal the stored secret in plain text